biotite-dev/biotite/doc/tutorial/sequence.rst

 The other `Sequence` type is `ProteinSequence`.
 It supports the letters for the 20 standard amino acids plus some letters for ambiguous amino acids and a letter for a stop signal.
-Furthermore this class provides some utilities like codon tables, 3 letter to single letter translation (and vice versa) and more.
+Furthermore this class provides some utilities like 3-letter to 1-letter translation (and vice versa).

 .. code-block:: python